LightxR/pwnAD/README.md

 add computer         add genericAll       add user
 ```

-One of the most significant advantage of using the interactive shell is that you juste need to focus on the actions you want to perform.
+One of the most significant advantage of using the interactive shell is that you just need to focus on the actions you want to perform.
 You are connected as lowpriv user ?
 Just type getTGT and you get a TGT for that user.

 ```